shurik179/yozh/docs/details/top_plate.rst

 On the top of Yozh robot, there is a top plate containing the following
 elements:

-* an OLED display (1.3" size, 128x64 pixels)

-* two buttons
+* The main MCU (ESP32-S3), with 240x320 color TFT display, reset button, and
+  three  buttons (labeled A, B, C) for user interaction

-* two Qwiic/Stemma QT I2C connectors (on the back side of the plate)
+* two Qwiic/Stemma QT I2C connectors

+* several  connectors for connecting additional electronics (see FIXME for details)

 * a number of 3mm mounting holes for attaching additional electronics

-The top plate is mounted on the robot using 22mm long M2.5 standoffs.
-If necessary, it can be removed -- just make sure to modify the code as by default initialization code tries to initialize the OLED display.
+The top plate is mounted on the robot using 20mm long M3 standoffs.
+If necessary, it can be removed to access the robot interior.

 The diagram below shows dimensions and hole locations.